garysheng/scenius/documentation/components/usePushToTalk.md

 # Push-to-Talk Component

-A reusable push-to-talk component that provides a floating microphone button and handles audio recording.
+A reusable push-to-talk component that provides a floating microphone button and handles audio recording and transcription.
 The component is agnostic of what happens with the recorded audio, exposing callbacks for recording start and stop events.

 ## Features